notaryproject/specifications/requirements/verification-by-reference.md

-# Notary v2 - Verification  by Reference
+# Notary Project - Verification by Reference

 5/1/2020
 [Steve Lasker](https://github.com/SteveLasker)

 ## Overview

-One of the many questions of Notary v2 is how will verification (signatures) be persisted within a registry.
+One of the many questions of Notary Project is how verification (signatures) will be persisted within a registry.
 This paper outlines an option for persisting verification content as additional artifacts in the registry, with a reverse lookup.
 This would enable multiple verifications to exist without changing the original artifact, or the digest of the original content.